 By default, null values do not appear in charts.
 If, for example, a user creates a chart showing sales for each day of the week, days for which there were no sales would be omitted from the X axis.

 Users looking to include null values in their charts can work around this limitation by using Cell-Based Layout (Layout 1).
-Cell-Based charts allow the user to define each point in a chart in contrast to layouts 2 and 3 that infer the data structure from the report's design.
+Cell-Based charts allow the user to define each point in a chart.

-DayOfWeek().
-Ask your system administrator about the availability of this function in your system.
+DayOfWeekName().
+Ask the system administrator about the availability of this function.

-Once the report data has been set up, the user can add a chart to the report footer, select Data Layout One on the Data tab, and begin assigning each point its X and Y values.
+- On the Chart Wizard's Data tab, advance to the Data tab, and begin assigning each point its X and Y values.

 - Click Data Layout..., then click Cell Based Chart and finally click Okay.

 - Click Finish to close the Chart Wizard.

 This method will produce output including a point for Monday, even though its Y value is null.